Regular Submissions – OPEN

 - Cultural fetishism and appropriation

-- Any fantasy story where women are subjugated because it’s “historically accurate to humanity.”
+- Any fantasy story where people are subjugated because it’s “historically accurate to humanity.”
 This is not historical fiction.

 - We’re good with profanity, but it needs to fit the story

 - Poetry – the thing is, we love it, but we’re not there yet

 - Rape stories are vital stories.
-1 in 4 women report being raped, and men are often silent victims of assault.
-However, many of the rape stories we’ve read in our careers as writers and slushers and editors do not explore the nuances of character available, and use the act of rape for shock value or to create a victimized character who can be saved.
+Many of the rape stories we’ve read in our careers as writers and slushers and editors do not explore the nuances of character available, and use the act of rape for shock value or to create a victimized character who can be saved.

 Here’s how you submit:

-- We read blind.
-All submissions must be completely absent of identifying information or they will be rejected without being read.
+- All submissions must be completely absent of identifying information or they will be rejected without being read.

 - For the sake of formatting, please read our easy guidelines here.
 Remember to remove ALL identifying information from your submission manuscript.

 - That does mean we prefer Times New Roman or Arial, 12pt., double-spaced.
 We won’t reject you out right for deviations, unless you submit in comic sans — that’s just not ok.
 Real talk, double-spacing makes life a lot easier for our readers.
 Be nice to our readers.

 - We are indifferent to cover letters — if you send one, we just want to know what you’re submitting, and the length of your submission.
 A brief third person bio can be included, or we’ll ask for one upon acceptance.